 Speeding Might Not Kill Your Claim

 Transportation Article Section 21-801(a) Reasonable and Prudent Speed Required: You are instructed that it is the law this State that a person may not drive a vehicle on a highway at a speed that, with regard to the actual and potential dangers existing, is more than that which is reasonable and prudent under the conditions.

-First, it is really tough for either side to show speed absent a accident reconstruction report.
+First, it is really tough for either side to show speed absent an accident reconstruction report.
 Witness and even parties are awful at estimating speed so it hard to get it into evidence.
 Maryland courts exclude a witness' opinions of speed as being speculative when the testimony has no factual basis, or if witness concedes to facts, conditions or circumstances that make it evident the testimony was a mere guess.

 If you are in this situation, you need to read Myers v.
 Bright, 327 Md.
 395 (1992).